-- 1. Intergovernmental working group on FGM: Establish an intergovernmental working group including the relevant government departments, civil society actors, frontline services and representatives from affected communities. - 2.
-National Action Plan on FGM: Develop a National Action Plan on FGM outlining and coordinating the response of government agencies, funding to support anti -

-FGM programmes and key targets and indicators to measure progress towards eradication.

-- 3. Network of Community Health Ambassadors: Establish funding for a network of Community Health Ambassadors (CHAs) who would work with affected communities, including youths and religious groups, in order to change attitudes to FGM at grass root level. - 4.
-Full implementation of the Istanbul Convention: Implement fully Ireland's obligations under the Instanbul Convention, promoting a holistic and integrated approach in relation to violence against women and FGM. - 5.
-Training for Healthcare Professionals and Frontline service providers: Support the training for all professionals and service providers working with FGM affected communities including, for example, healthcare professionals, social workers, Gardaí and those working with asylum seekers.
+- 1. Intergovernmental Working Group on FGM: Establish an intergovernmental working group including the relevant government departments, civil society actors, frontline services and representatives from affected communities - 2.
+National Action Plan on FGM: Develop a National Action Plan on FGM outlining and coordinating the response of government agencies, funding to support anti-FGM programmes and key targets and indicators to measure progress towards eradication. - 3.
+Network of Community Health Ambassadors: Establish funding for a network of Community Health Ambassadors who would work with affected communities, including youth and religious groups and men, in order to change attitudes to FGM at a grassroots level. - 4.
+Full implementation of the Istanbul Convention: Implement fully Ireland' obligations under the Istanbul Convention, promoting a holistic and integrated approach in relation to violence against women and FGM. - 5.
+Training for healthcare and frontline services: Support the training for all professionals and service providers working with FGM-affected communities including, for example, healthcare professionals, social workers, Gardaí and those working with asylum seekers.